lbryio/lbry.tech/documents/overview.md

 That's a fancy sentence, so here's a plainer one: we just thought it'd be really damn cool if there was a system that made discoverable and distributable as much of the world's information as possible, but was owned and controlled by no one.

-^1(#footnote-1)^ In the information theoric sense, i.e. any data.
+^1(#footnote-1)^ In the information theoretic sense, i.e. any data.
 LBRY facilitates distribution of all data, whether it be a video or a spreadsheet.

 ^2(#footnote-2)^ Accessible anywhere in the world on any internet-connected device.